dotfile/awesome/README.md

 -------------------------------------
 * Terminals spawn on the *same pwd* as the active client.
   (My favorite feature.)
+* Main theme based on *Molokai vim colorscheme*
+  (It's easy to swap to Zenburn though)
 * Greatly simplified AWM experience:
 	* Only 4 tags, only the useful layouts, etc.
 	* Pared down, and arguably better keybindings